unic/estatico/docs/Tasks.md

 Transform old `.json` data files to `.data.js`.

 ### `gulp js`
 Use Webpack to transpile and bundle JavaScript sources.
-Add the `--webpackWatch` flag to use Webpack's built-in, faster file watcher while developing.
+By default, Webpack's built-in, faster file watcher is used while developing.
+Add the `--skipWebpackWatch` flag to fall back to a simple gulp watcher.

 ### `gulp js:lint`
 Lint JavaScript files (using `JSHint`).